 Calcium is the most abundant mineral in the body, it is responsible for many essential functions such as cardiac function, muscle contractions, nerve impulses, blood clotting, stabilises the permeability of the cell membrane to sodium, cell growth, providing strength to the teeth and bones.
 99% of calcium is stored in the bones, the remaining 1% is in the blood.
-The role of the four parathyroid glands is to continually monitor blood calcium levels, if they drop, the glands secrete parathyroid hormone which causes calcium to be reabsorbed from the bones, increases absorption of calcium from the food in the digestive tract and suppresses calcium loss from the urine.
+The role of the four parathyroid glands is to continually monitor blood calcium levels, if they drop, the glands secrete a parathyroid hormone which causes calcium to be reabsorbed from the bones, increases absorption of calcium from the food in the digestive tract and suppresses calcium loss from the urine.
 If blood calcium levels rise, the parathyroid glands shut off production of parathyroid hormones which in turn decreased bone resorption, decreased intestinal absorption and increased renal excretion (via the urine).

-Primary hypoparathyroidism: Most cases of primary hypoparathyroidism in cats are idiopathic (no known cause) atrophy/wasting of the parathyroid gland.
+- Primary hypoparathyroidism: Most cases of primary hypoparathyroidism in cats are idiopathic (no known cause) atrophy/wasting of the parathyroid gland.
 Other causes of primary hypoparathyroidism include the destruction of the parathyroid glands by the cat’s own immune system (known as immune-mediated parathyroiditis).

 The symptoms of hypoparathyroidism are attributable to hypocalcemia brought on by the reduction/halt to parathyroid hormone levels.
 Mild hypocalcemia may not produce results at all.
 It is only when serum levels drop below 6 mg/dl that clinical signs develop.

-Neuromuscular irritability such as nervousness, whiskers twitching, facial rubbing, tetany (involuntary muscle contractions)
+- Neuromuscular irritability such as nervousness, whiskers twitching, facial rubbing, tetany (involuntary muscle contractions)